Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Deploying an AWS ECS Cluster of EC2 Instances with Terraform

 The Elastic Container Service (ECS) from Amazon Web Services (AWS) is a fully-managed cloud Container Orchestration Service.
 It runs multiple Docker containers on the cluster using AWS EC2 instances.
-Optionally it is also possible to run these containers on Fargate.
+Optionally, these containers can also run on Fargate.

 The more AWS ECS Clusters we deploy, the more complex the infrastructure management becomes.
-Especially when deploying and scaling a large cluster, the process becomes time-consuming as it involves a lot of repetitive tasks that lead to human errors, creating configuration drifts and increasing the risk of security breaches.
+Especially when deploying and scaling a large cluster, the process can become time-consuming, as it involves many repetitive tasks that lead to human errors, creating configuration drift and increasing the risk of security breaches.

 Using Terraform is the perfect solution to simplify the deployment of the AWS ECS Cluster.
-Terraform offers an automated way to manage AWS ECS Clusters, making the deployment process consistent and repeatable.
+Terraform provides an automated way to manage AWS ECS Clusters, ensuring a consistent, repeatable deployment process.

 In this post, we will focus on how to set up an ECS cluster of EC2 instances using Terraform.